The Sheerness West Federation situated in North-East Kent, comprises of Rose Street and West Minster Primary Schools.

 Phonics at West Minster

 At West Minster we aim to provide children with the necessary skills to communicate creatively and imaginatively, therefore enabling them to succeed in the wider world.
 We recognise the importance of a systematic approach to the teaching of reading and writing throughout the school, including a progressive and engaging high quality Phonics and Spelling programme.
-Phonic sessions are timetabled daily from nursery all the way through to year 2.
-From year 3 onwards children can have phonic interventions if required.
+Phonic sessions are timetabled daily from nursery all the way through to year 3 (2021-22 due to Covid) .
+From year 4 onwards children can have phonic interventions if required.

-We start the process using Blast to immerse the children in sounds of the environment; focussing on speech and language, before moving them onto the Letter and Sounds programme.
-This is complemented for the younger children through the use of Jolly Phonics Actions.
+We start the process using Blast to immerse the children in sounds of the environment; focussing on speech and language, before moving to flexible systematic phonics sessions.
+This is complemented for the younger children through the use of Cued Articulation Actions.
 Through EYFS and key stage one the children are set in small groups allowing them to make good progress and receive the relevant teaching for them.
 Each child is given the opportunity throughout the year to work with a variety of adults such as teachers and teaching assistants regardless of the child’s phonic level.
-Resources are engaging and vibrant, for example, games are played on the Phonics Play website to ensure children are accessing high quality, appropriate games.
+Resources are engaging and vibrant, for example, interactive games are played on the Phonics Play website to ensure children are accessing high quality, appropriate games and we have also been able to access Teach Your Monster To Read website which is used in school and is accessible at home as well.

-Children are taught that phonics includes an important set of skills to support both reading and writing, preparing children for their future as confident readers and writers.
+Children are taught that phonics includes an important set of skills to support both reading, writing and speaking preparing children for their future as confident readers and writers.

 When children are asked why they learn phonics they have a variety of reasons: